Connect with us!

 Falls

 These include falls on wet surfaces or walkways obstructed by tools, materials, and debris.
-Falls from ladders and scaffolds are also among the leading causes of fatal and nonfatal construction injuries nationwide.
+Falls from ladders and scaffolds are also among the leading causes of construction accident fatalities and nonfatal construction injuries nationwide.

 Caught-In or Between Accidents